travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 perform subsequent tasks.

 Using `exit` inside a custom script which will be invoked from during a build is fine.

+## Custom Hostnames

+If your build requires setting up custom hostnames, you can specify a single host or a list of them in your .travis.yml.
+Travis CI will automatically setup the hostnames in `/etc/hosts` for both IPv4 and IPv6.

+    addons:
+      hosts:
+        - travis.dev
+        - joshkalderimis.com

 ## Build FAQ